H0rn0chse/NightSky/README.md

 # NightSky

 This WebComponent is inspired by the CodePen [Parallax Star background in CSS](https://codepen.io/saransh/pen/BKJun) from [Saransh Sinha](https://codepen.io/saransh).
 Since this is a WebComponent ir can be easily integrated in any React an Vue app.
+Check out the [live demo](https://h0rn0chse.github.io/NightSky/demo).

  * [Libraries](#libraries)
  * [Usage](#usage)